ayrelkins/Comp-sci/README.md

 # Comp-sci
 Comp Sci YR10
-This is the first coding at the beginning of YR10 Comp Sci
+This is my repo for Computer Science